Remote Wipe a Mobile Device

-With both options, a user's Google Apps data remains available through a web browser or other authorized mobile devices.To remote wipe a lost or stolen device:
+With Remote Wipe and Wipe Account, a user's Google Apps data remains available through a web browser or other authorized mobile devices.To remote wipe a lost or stolen device:

 - Sign in to the Google Admin console.

-- Hover your cursor over the user whose device you want to wipe.
+- Hover over the user whose device you want to wipe.

 - Click Remote Wipe (or Wipe account) in the box that appears.